 Tap…tap…tap

-Her steps echoed along the silver metal walls, the lights above giving her just enough light to avoid tripping over her own feet.
-Vending machines sat spaced out beside benches littered here and there.
-The handful of floors she'd explored so far were packed with more areas than she could count.
+Her steps echoed along the silver metal walls, the lights above giving her just enough to keep from tripping over her own feet.
+Vending machines sat spaced apart beside benches scattered here and there.
+The handful of floors she had explored so far were packed with more spaces than she could walk.

 Rectangular ductwork stretched overhead, pulling and pushing air through the vessel.
-The persistent buzzing from the HVAC gave her a strange sense of peace, the white noise filling her mind.
+The constant hum of the HVAC filled her ears and something about the white noise eased her mind.

 "I don't even know where I'm going…I'm just walking in circles."

-Her feet carried her everywhere and nowhere—until she passed a narrow hallway.
-Sierra stopped and pivoted on her heel before taking a brisk right turn without a second thought.
+Her feet carried her everywhere and nowhere until she passed a narrow hallway.
+Sienna stopped, pivoted on her heel, and took a brisk right turn without a second thought.

-She found herself staring at two people guarding a door, the short hallway bathed in soft lighting.
-One was a librei, the other a mustela—both stationed in front of whatever lay behind the metal door.
+She found herself staring at two people guarding a door, the short hallway bathed in soft light.
+One was a Librei, the other a Mustela—both stationed in front of whatever waited behind the metal door.

-Sierra's quiet munching finally caught their attention, the feathered person turned her way the moment her footsteps drew themselves.
+Sienna's quiet munching caught their attention, and the feathered man turned her way.

-The leaning librei pushed himself upright and uncrossed his arms, his stare boring straight through her while she stopped in front of the desk.
+The Librei pushed himself upright and uncrossed his arms, his stare boring straight through her when she came to a stop in front of the desk.

 "Sup."

-The mustela didn't look up from his phone—his voice was flat, bored and completely uninterested.
-Sierra chewed the last of her sugar stick and tossed both the empty wrapper and the stick into the bin beside the desk.
-Her eyes drifted to the tablet lying face down, then to the small metal sign bolted to the door—Cantina, faintly etched into the silver surface, barely readable from where she stood.
+The Mustela didn't even look up from his phone, his voice flat, bored, and utterly uninterested.
+Sienna finished off the last of her sugar stick and tossed both the wrapper and the stick into the bin beside the desk.

 "What do you want."

-This time it came from the librei who planted himself in front of the door, his irritation leaking through every syllable.
-His gloved hand curled into a fist—the once tan material worn nearly black from it's long use.
+This time, it came from the Librei, planting himself in front of the door.
+His gloved hand curled into a fist, the once-tan material worn nearly black from long use.

 "I wanna pass through...so, uh…how much?"

-Her voice cracked through the stale air, turning it into something awkward.
-A long, resigned sigh escaped the fluffy eared man behind the desk.
+Her voice cracked through the stale air, turning it awkward in an instant.
+A long, resigned sigh slipped out of the fluffy-eared man behind the desk.

-The dulled, purple haired mustela finally looked up from his phone, turning it off and setting it faced down.
+The dull purple-haired Mustela finally looked up from his phone, turning it off and setting it face down.

-He looked like he wanted to complain about the injustice of being alive, his round white ears forced to stay upright—his very exhausted eyes staring back into hers.
+He looked like he wanted to complain about the injustice of being on shift, his round white ears forced upright, his exhausted eyes staring right back into hers.

 "You don't even know what's back there."